MATS64664-2021-Group-2/Hydride-Connect-Group-2/README.md

             Images manually sliced with known HCC values.

         Method:
-            HCC value was calculated by looking at the ratio of hieght of hydrides at slice boundaries to length total hieght of micrograph
+            HCC value was calculated by looking at the ratio of height of hydrides at slice boundaries to length total height of micrograph

-## Test Function:

-    processing_test.py
+#Test Functions:

+##processing_test.py

     vertical_strips():
         Description:
-            Vertical strips splits the image into sections which are then transformed in consequent proccesses.
+            Vertical strips splits the image into sections which are then transformed in consequent processes.
         Input:
             Initial number of strips for loop and Test image
         Output:
-            Number which the length of image is divisble by
+            Number which the length of image is divisible by

-## Test Function:
-    thresholding_test.py
+## thresholding_test.py

     otsu():
         Description:
             Checking the threshold when image is transformed to black and white form grey scale
         Input:
-            Grey scale image saved as indivual strips in test folder
+            Grey scale image saved as individual strips in test folder
         Output:
             Numpy D-Array which can be compared to the final image